-- economic incentives. - codification of standards for all new construction, - encouraging conservation practices for existing homes.
+- economic incentives, - codification of standards for all new construction, - encouraging conservation practices for existing homes.

 We support the County's efforts to apply water efficiency standards in new construction, to reduce leaks, and to irrigate the parks with wastewater effluent.
 The Department of Public Utilities (DPU) should educate consumers about best irrigation practices, including how to use gray water, and should provide economic incentives to conserve.
-We support the inclined block rate ordinance.
+We support the inclining block rate structure.